Katorse

-Katorse (International title: Fourteen (14)) is a television primetime series that aired on ABS-CBN from August 24, 2009, to January 8, 2010, replacing Boys Over Flowers. and was replaced by Tanging Yaman.
+Katorse (International title: Fourteen (14)) is a Philippine television drama romance series broadcast by ABS-CBN.
+The series is based on a 1980 Philippine film of the same title.
+Directed by Malu L. Sevilla, it stars Erich Gonzales, Ejay Falcon, Xian Lim and Enchong Dee.
+It aired on the network's Primetime Bida line up and worldwide on TFC from August 24, 2009 to January 8, 2010, replacing Boys Over Flowers and was replaced by Tanging Yaman.
 It tells the story of a simple small-town girl who fell in love with a childhood friend who later fathers a child with her.
-It is loosely based on a 1980 film of the same name courtesy of Regal Films starring Dina Bonnevie, Gabby Concepcion and Alfie Anido.

 Overview

 Casting

 The show stars 2005 Star Circle Grand Questor Erich Gonzales as teenage mom, Nene.
 This is Gonzales' first starring role in a primetime program.
 The series showcases showbiz newbies Ejay Falcon and Xian Lim in their first starring role in a primetime series.
 ABS-CBN picked the cast because they believe that primetime television needs to have new faces, to make it look fresh and better than the usual actors.

 In early July 2009, ABS-CBN released the program's trailer, which revealed the cast of Katorse to include veteran actors Malou de Guzman (as Nene's mother) and Cherie Gil as Gabby's mother, where she plays a less villainous role.
 Cherie Gil and Erich Gonzales had worked together in Pieta.
 Gil saw a lot of potential with Erich and believes that she will go far in the showbiz industry.

 Sometime in August 2009, the management added Enchong Dee as an additional main cast.